fabiobenavides/nextjs15/17-api-project/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## MongoDB Connections:
+In this course, we always close our MongoDB connections via client.close().

+This works and you can do that.

+If you build an application where your MongoDB-related code will execute frequently (e.g. the API route will be hit frequently), you might want to take advantage of MongoDB's "connection pooling" though.

+For this, simply remove all client.close() calls from your code.
+The connection will then NOT be closed and will be re-used across requests.